zonble/flutter_window_close/README.md

 just create a new app using the official template for macOS, you may need not to change anything.
 However, if your app has multiple windows, the behavior of the plugin might be unexpectable.

+## License

+The package is released under MIT license.